Lecture Notes in Statistical Mechanics and Mesoscopics

-{\ \bf Stochastic picture of the dynamics: } {Random walk and diffusion; } {The diffusion equation; } {The Langevin equation; } {The Fokker-Planck equation; } {Rate equations; }
+{\ \bf Stochastic picture of the dynamics: } {Random walk and diffusion; } {The Langevin equation; } {The Fokker-Planck Equation; } {The Ito-Stratonovich interpretation; } {Dynamics according to Smoluchowski and Kramers; } {Rate equations; } {Rate equations - formalism; } {Rate equations - counting statistics; } {Rate equations - ergodicity; }

-{\ \bf Quantum master equations: } {General perspective; } {Quantum Fokker-Planck equation; } {Derivation for white noise; } {Derivation for Ohmic bath; } {Comparison with Lindblad form; } {The general Lindblad form; } {The secular approximation; } {The Pauli Master equation; } {The Bloch equation (NMR); }
+{\ \bf Quantum master equations: } {General perspective; } {The general Lindblad form; } {Derivation of the Lindblad form; } {The Ohmic Master Equation; } {System-bath interaction; } {The Redfield master equation; } {The secular approximation; } {The Pauli master equation; } {Damped harmonic oscillator; } {The Bloch equation; } {Dicke super-radiance; } {The Bloch equations in Laser physics; } {Many body rate equations; }

-{\ ======= Additional topics. (page 100)}
+{\ ======= Additional topics. (page 129)}

-{\ \bf The kinetic picture: } {The Boltzmann distribution function; } {The Boltzmann equation; } {The calculation of incident flux; } {Blackbody radiation; } {Viscosity; }
+{\ \bf The kinetic picture: } {The Boltzmann distribution function; } {The Boltzmann equation; } {The calculation of incident flux; } {Blackbody radiation; } {Viscosity; } {The Navier-Stokes equation; } {Heat current in an open geometry; } {Thermo-electricity; }

 {\ \bf Scattering approach to mesoscopic transport: } {The Buttiker-Pretre-Thomas-Landauer formula; } {Floque theory for periodically driven systems; } {The Floque scattering matrix; } {Current within a channel; } {The Landauer formula; } {The BPT formula; } {BPT and the Friedel sum rule; }